 If you’re looking for a career with a great young company, you should consider Slack, who are soon going to be hiring in Vancouver.
 Never heard of Slack?
 Time you did, because according to a recent post by Gabe at MacDrifter, “Slack just sucked the oxygen out of the collaborative work-room”.

-For those of you who haven’t heard yet, Slack is an app launched last February that provides a collaborative working environment with a neat chat service and search capability.
+For those of you who haven’t heard yet, Slack is an app launched last February that provides a collaborative working environment with a neat chat service and search capability that is part of the growing range of collaboration tools being adopted by businesses worldwide who are looking to improve methods of communication in the business.
 The company was founded by BC born Stewart Butterfield, who was also a co-founder of Flickr, which was sold to Yahoo in 2005 for $35m.
 A recent valuation pegged Slack at somewhere in the 1.12 billion dollar range, and yeah, they’ve got something to substantiate that valuation.
 People are going crazy for Slack.

 I’m not looking for a job, because I’m happily employed working for slave wages here at CEO.ca, but we started using Slack a couple months ago and I’ve been meaning to write about it for a while.
 Slack has, absolutely, changed the way we communicate with each other, and if you’re getting bogged down with email, or not communicating effectively with your team, you ought to give Slack a try too.